Putting on some high-top style

-At night-time, both lounges convert to double beds, albeit both are slightly narrow, at 1.22m, with the rear that bit longer, by just a couple of centimetres, at 1.83m.
+At night-time, both lounges in the Autohaus Kingston convert to double beds, albeit both are slightly narrow, at 1.22m, with the rear that bit longer, by just a couple of centimetres, at 1.83m.

 Between the beds/lounges, it’s the kitchen that takes up the nearside, while the washroom is on the offside.
 Both are above average for the class.
 The kitchen starts off with a standard enough stainless-steel two-burner hob and sink combination, but it’s set in a worktop called Tristone, and there’s a Dometic oven/grill.
 There’s a slide-out worktop extension, with drawers for storage and, overhead, a two-doored locker.
 There’s also a 90-litre compressor fridge, set high to the chef’s left hand.

 Across the corridor, access to the washroom is via a tambour door.
 Step inside and it’s all fully plastic-lined.
 The mixer tap outlet for the fixed sink extends for use as the showerhead, although there’s just the one plughole below and ventilation is restricted to just a small outlet in the ceiling.

 There are, however, toilet roll and towel holders, plus a vanity unit for storage.
 The swivel-bowl toilet is set just a bit higher, for easier use.

 Hot water is supplied via a Whale system, with 90-litre fresh and waste water tanks.
 Another handy fitting is the 25-litre underfloor gas tank, which will save you money on LPG refills as well as space (it means not having valuable room taken up by an on-board gas locker).